 Licensed cannabis retailers and medical dispensaries may establish their own cannabis consumption area (CCA).
 However, vendors must obtain licenses from both state and local governments.
 Non-licensed cannabis vendors may not establish their own CCAs.

-Cannabis lounges or cannabis consumption sites are to pop up in New York in the next few years.
+Cannabis consumption sites are to pop up in New York in the next few years.
 In fact, Jimmy Haber, the CEO of BLT Restaurant Group, plans to open one in the next two years.

 Find a Cannabis Lounge Near You